DinoChiesa/Gemini-Function-Calling/README.md

 This example code shows how to invoke generativelanguage.googleapis.com :

- 1. ...to list available models, and to generateContent.
+ 1. ...to list available models, and to generate content.
-    The latter could be used, for example, to ask for a dynamically-generated limerick or to suggest ideas for a holiday in Croatia - normal LLM Chat use cases.
+    The latter could be used, for example, to ask for a dynamically-generated limerick or to suggest ideas for a holiday in Croatia - normal LLM Chat use cases circa 2024.

     This is in [test1-gemini-generate-content.py](./test1-gemini-generate-content.py)

- 2. to generateContent, with the aid of tools available in YOUR APP that Gemini can ask your app to invoke.
+ 2. ...to generate content with the aid of tools available in YOUR APP that Gemini can ask your app to invoke.

     This is in [test2-gemini-function-calling.py](./test2-gemini-function-calling.py)

 The purpose of this repo is just for educational and illustration purposes.
-So people can see how it works.
+So people can see how it works ni a working example.

 Before we get into more specific details on how to use these things, let's cover some background.